Finding the shortest path on a graph

 first( sort(collect(индексы_точек_по_координатам)), 5 )

-- we will pass them to the graph drawing procedure.
+Add the coordinates of the points into arrays xx and yy – we will transfer them to the graph rendering procedure.

 xy = Tuple.(first.(sort(collect(индексы_точек_по_координатам))));